cssnr/portainer-stack-deploy-action/README.md

 put the full http URL to that repository here.

 **type** - Type of Deployment.
 Currently, supports either `repo` or `file`.

+**env_json/env_file** - Optional environment variables used when creating the stack.
+File should be in dotenv format and JSON should be an object.
+Example: `{"var_name": "Test Value"}`

 **username/password** - Only set these if the `repo` is private and requires authentication.
 This is NOT the Portainer username/password, see `token` for Portainer authentication.